 - Support those that have experienced high levels of physical or mental trauma – no need to travel and leave their support networks.

 - Speak to the medical expert: You can talk to a consultant before or after the assessment, keeping communication open and clear.

 - Improved member experience: Conduct highly professional and efficient assessments in locations convenient to your client.

 - Reduce non-attendance: The convenience of local assessment centres reduces the frequency and costs associated with non-attendance.
 Your client will receive SMSs, Google Maps and a checklist to prepare for their virtual interview.

 - Track and trace each step: Match your client’s availability with our list of online, available appointments.
-Instantly track progress of the report online once an assessment is completed
+Instantly track the progress of the report online once an assessment is completed

-- Quality standards: Our service fully complies with the standards set by the The Royal Australian and New Zealand College of Psychiatrists.
+- Quality standards: Our service fully complies with the standards set by The Royal Australian and New Zealand College of Psychiatrists.

-Many eReports clients have already established eReports NeXus as their solution to managing their regional, rural, remote and international claims.
+Many eReports clients have already established eReports NEXUS as their solution to managing their regional, rural, remote and international claims.